optimagic-dev/optimagic/docs/source/index.md

 It is particularly suited to solve difficult nonlinear estimation problems.
 On top, it provides functionality to perform statistical inference on estimated parameters.

-For a complete introduction to optimization in estimagic, check out the {ref}`estimagic_scipy2022`

 If you want to learn more about estimagic, dive into one of the following topics

 `````{grid} 1 2 2 2